High Fiber Banana Pear Smoothie with Cauliflower

-A banana pear smoothie is a delicious and easy way to up your fiber intake to help with satiety, digestion, blood sugar balance and more!
-This pear and banana smoothie offers both fruit and veggies as well as 15 grams of protein!
+This banana and pear smoothie is a delicious and easy way to up your fiber intake.
+Made with bananas, pear, cauliflower, hemp seeds and greek yogurt, my pear banana smoothie offers both fruit and veggies as well as 15 grams of protein!

 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here about our Disclaimer and Privacy Page.

-Smoothies are always a win in my house, and if you can get a high fiber smoothie into kids, it has so many health properties.
+Smoothies are always a win in my house, and if you can get a high fiber smoothie into kids, even better, since fiber has so many health properties!

-Kids didnโt eat enough dinner?
-Smoothies to the rescue.
-And make sure to use these kids smoothie cups โ they are much more well-accepted!
+Did your kids not eat enough dinner?
+Smoothies to the rescue as a healthy bedtime snack for kids that’s fun AND nourishing!
+And make sure to use these kids smoothie cups – they are much more well-accepted!

 Kids need a snack before or after practice?
 Use this pear banana smoothie for recovery!

-Or some of our other favorite optionsโฆ.like this mint chocolate black bean smoothie, carrot banana smoothie or cantaloupe mango smoothie.
+Or, choose some of our other favorite options….like this mint chocolate black bean smoothie or carrot banana smoothie.

-I have a pretty good idea now of what will taste good before I even make it, which is how I developed this pear smoothie with banana.
+I have a pretty good idea now of what will taste good before I even make it.
+I loved the banana and pear flavor together, it was a homerun!

-- No added sugars โ This is one of my favorite smoothies for toddlers and babies for this reason!
-You can add maple syrup or honey if youโd like, but the banana adds plenty of sweetness.
+- No added sugars – This is a favorite smoothies for toddlers and babies because it’s not overly sweet.
+You can add maple syrup or honey if you’d like, but the banana adds plenty of sweetness.

-- Creamy, delicious, and satisfying โ The frozen cauliflower works wonders and gives this banana and pear smoothie a milkshake consistency, which kids (and myself) love!
+- Creamy, delicious, and satisfying – The frozen cauliflower in this smoothie works wonders and gives this banana and pear smoothie a milkshake consistency, which kids love!

 Ingredients

-- greek yogurt โ I think plain is great and the smoothie is sweet enough, but you could also opt for vanilla
+- greek yogurt – I think plain is great and the smoothie is sweet enough, but you could also opt for vanilla if you want more sweetness

 How to Make a Banana and Pear Smoothie